composablesys/collabs/container-testing-server/README.md

 where CONTAINER is a container file (or URL, if --url is set).
 Then navigate to the printed link ([http://localhost:3000](http://localhost:3000) by default).

-The "My Container" page runs the container, using the server to connect clients.
+The home page (index.html) runs the container, using the server to connect clients.
 Try opening that page in multiple tabs.

-The Matrix command can be entered into a chat in a widget-capable Matrix client (e.g., [Element web](https://app.element.io/)).
-The `--https` option is required.
-The command creates a widget that runs the container, using the Matrix chat to connect clients.
-You can test the app with multiple users by opening multiple clients on the same machine (the widget will not work on other machines due to the localhost address).

 ### Options